JaeemIslam/bucc-interview-project/README.md

 5. And lastly through using multiple loops, logical expressions and methods the buttons were assigned thoroughly with there functions.

 # Steps to run:
-1. Follow this path: bucc-interview-project ➔ Calculator ➔ src
-2. Download both calculator.java and App.java file in a single forder.
+1. Download both calculator.java and App.java file in a single forder.
-3. Open the folder in a Java compiler (VS Code , IntelliJ IDEA).
+2. Open the folder in a Java compiler (VS Code , IntelliJ IDEA).
-4. Click open both calculator.java and App.java files and select "run java" from run options for calculator.java and select App.java as main class.
+3. Click open both calculator.java and App.java files and select "run java" from run options for calculator.java and select App.java as main class.

 This will compile and run the calculator.